dhutapratama/docs/envoy.md

 <a name="setup"></a>
 ### Setup

-Sometimes, you may need to execute arbitrary PHP code before running your Envoy tasks.
-You may use the `@setup` directive to define a block of PHP code that should execute before your tasks:
+Sometimes, you may need to execute arbitrary GO code before running your Envoy tasks.
+You may use the `@setup` directive to define a block of GO code that should execute before your tasks:

 ```php
 @setup